 Our Service Partners of Philadelphia

-These organizations vary from advocacy, environmental action, soup kitchens, mentoring, and more.
+A current list of organizations we partner with.
+(May 2018) The groups vary from advocacy, environmental action, soup kitchens, mentoring, and more.
 Listed below are a few our Philadelphia urban partners.
 We're always looking to develop more relationships with Philadelphia-based organizations.

 Service Focus: Food insecurity; caring for elders

 Aid For Friends seeks to alleviate hunger and loneliness

 serves around 2,200 people/year -- that makes them 10X

 bigger than any other meal service program in the area!

 The Awbury Arboretum seeks to preserve and interpret

 Awbury's historic house and landscape, thereby connecting

 an urban community with nature and history.
 Awbury hosts